Rurusetto/rurusetto/README.md

 ## License

-The majority of content in this repository is licensed under MIT license.
+The code in this repository is licensed under MIT license.
 Please see [the license file](LICENSE) for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

+The image and the content that upload by user and community is cover on DMCA.
+If you are the work and owner and want to request to remove your work please email the team at contact@rulesets.info.

 Each rulesets has its own license.